|

 The country has an area of 49,998 square miles and a population of

-approximately 5.5 million.
-The 1995 Census listed 72.9% of the population as Roman
+The 1995 National Census listed 72.9% of the population as Roman

 the Church of Jesus Christ of Latter-day Saints (Mormons) and Jehovah's Witnesses.